jkennedy559/jkennedy559.github.io/about.md

 # About

-Blogging about my learning journey for data science.
+Blogging about my learning journey in data science.